 The difference between VAT number and TIN (Taxpayer Identification Number) is that:

-- TIN is allocated to every taxpayer who has registered with LRA for tax purposes.
-It is a unique number given to each registered taxpayer and holds all the information regarding all the tax types that a taxpayer is registered for (including VAT).
+- TIN is allocated to every Client who has registered with LRA for tax purposes.
+It is a unique number given to each registered Client and holds all the information regarding all the tax types that a taxpayer is registered for (including VAT).

 - VAT number however is only allocated to a taxpayer who is registered for VAT.